Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

 Equality holds if and only if $(\R P^{2},g)$ has constant curvature. \end{theorem}

-Pu's theorem follows from Croke's proof of the $p=2$ case of Theorem \ref{rpn_thm} in \cite{Cr1} -- we will discuss this in Section \ref{energies}.
-Croke's reasoning in the last section of \cite{Cr1} can also be used to show that the canonical metric on $\R P^{n}$ is infinitesimally optimal for an inequality of the form $Vol(\R P^{n},g) \geq G_{n}L^{\star}(g)^{n}$ for all $n \geq 3$.
-The results of Gromov \cite{Gr3} imply that such an inequality holds with a positive constant $G_{n}$ for all $n \geq 2$, but for $n \geq 3$ the optimal constant $G_{n}$ is currently not known. \\
+In Section \ref{energies}, we will explain how Theorem \ref{pu_thm} follows from Croke's proof of the $p=2$ case of Theorem \ref{rpn_thm} in \cite{Cr1}.
+We note that Croke's reasoning in the last section of \cite{Cr1} can also be used to show that the canonical metric on $\R P^{n}$ is infinitesimally optimal for an inequality of the form $Vol(\R P^{n},g) \geq G_{n}sys(g)^{n}$ for all $n \geq 3$.
+The results of Gromov \cite{Gr3} imply that such an inequality holds with a positive constant $G_{n}$ for all $n \geq 2$, but for $n \geq 3$ the optimal constant $G_{n}$ is not presently known.
 Gromov has also proven an inequality for complex projective space which is analogous to Pu's inequality, in terms of an invariant known as the stable $2$-systole.
-For a Riemannian metric $g$ on $\C P^{N}$, this can be defined as follows: let $\mu_{k}(g)$ be the minimum area of a $2$-dimensional current representing $k \in H_{2}(\C P^{N};\Z) \cong \Z$.
-Then the stable $2$-systole $A^{\star}(g)$ of $g$ is:
+For a Riemannian metric $g$ on $\C P^{N}$, this can be defined as follows: let $\mu_{k}(g)$ be the minimum area in $(\C P^{N},g)$ of a $2$-dimensional current representing $k \in H_{2}(\C P^{N};\Z) \cong \Z$.
+The stable $2$-systole $stsys_{2}(g)$ of $g$ is:

-\begin{theorem}[Gromov's Stable Systolic Inequality for $\C P^{N}$, \cite{Gr2}, see also \cite{Gr1,BKSW}] Let $g$ be a Riemannian metric on $\C P^{N}$, let $Vol(\C P^{N},g)$ be its volume and $A^{\star}(g)$ its stable $2$-systole as above.
+\begin{theorem}[Gromov's Stable Systolic Inequality for $\C P^{N}$, \cite{Gr2}, see also \cite{Gr1,BKSW}] Let $g$ be a Riemannian metric on $\C P^{N}$, let $Vol(\C P^{N},g)$ be its volume and $stsys_{2}(g)$ its stable $2$-systole as above.
 Then:

 \end{theorem}